 - The priority action direction is FinTech, in particular the acquiring.
 The Bank's service is based on Mastercard and Visa requirements and standards.
-The Bank has a Mastercard Acquiring License for Europe and a Visa Acquiring License for Europe thus Bank ensures and plans to provide services to e-commerce throughout Europe. - To offer services to legal entities in the priority direction of activity, forming a Customers' portfolio based on personalized service provision. - Equivalent to entities offering personalized services to individuals with high and ultra-high earnings. - Continue to expand the provision of services in Latvia and abroad, by developing the communication of the Bank's new Brand and the name "LPB Bank" with a basic communication message as "A Dynamic, Innovative and Purposeful Bank that maintains respect for traditions and is a reliable, durable and valuable partner for every Customer in realizing his business goals". - Actively attract potential customers through classic and digital marketing channels. - Placement of leverage in: - financial instruments; - crediting of legal entities with maintaining moderately conservative level of credit risk, in particular - crediting of current assets and transporting flows. - Priority regions Latvia, EEA countries, NATO member states, OECD member states and other countries, that do not increase a reputation risk for the Bank.
+The Bank has a Mastercard Acquiring License for Europe and a Visa Acquiring License for Europe thus Bank ensures and plans to provide services to e-commerce throughout Europe, in addition to setting up and using own processing center - In developing priority actions with FinTech companies, the Bank cooperates and plans to cooperate and offer its services to licensed payment institutions, following the best practices in Customer research. - Continue to expand the provision of services in Latvia and abroad, by developing the communication of the Bank's new Brand and the name "LPB Bank" with a basic communication message as "A Dynamic, Innovative and Purposeful Bank that maintains respect for traditions and is a reliable, durable and valuable partner for every Customer in realizing his business goals". - Actively attract potential customers through classic and digital marketing channels. - Placement of leverage in: - financial instruments; - crediting of legal entities with maintaining moderately conservative level of credit risk, in particular crediting of current assets and transporting flows. - Priority regions Latvia, EEA countries, NATO member states, OECD member states and other countries, that do not increase a reputation risk for the Bank.